bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 This example, which defines and calls a [fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) generator function, demonstrates some important qualities of generator functions.

 1. **Generator functions execute lazily.** Calling a generator function does not execute its body; rather, it returns a *generator object*.
-Until this object is somehow used, the body of the generator function does not execute.
+Until this object is somehow used, the generator function does not run.

 2. **Generator functions can model infinite sequences.** If we didn’t include the `break` statement in the loop over the generator object, this program would never terminate because the `fibonacci()` function never returns.